YuLeven/taming-the-application-server/src/puma_app/README.md

 # README

-Dummy application used to demonstrate how Puma operates on the "Taming the Application Server" techtalk presented at Pipefy, September of 2019.
+Dummy application used to demonstrate how Puma operates in the "Taming the Application Server" techtalk presented at Pipefy, September of 2019.